Austens-Designs/twitch-notifier-bot-master/README.md

+\\
+# Do not claim my bot as you own.
+Makeing small edits do not count as a major change.
+\\

 # new-ed-info

 Discord bot to notify multiple servers (in set channels) when a Twitch streamer goes live.
-Uses some code (and principles) from [fuyuneko's bot](<https://github.com/fuyuneko/discord-twitch-bot>)
+Uses some code (and principles) from https://github.com/Austens-Designs/twitch-notifier-bot-master

 ## Features